slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"The #1 reason to be anonymous is insecurity."  -- Sahil Lavingia*
 > *"Gentle reminder: Your smartphone collects enough information to provide a very accurate picture of your mental health."  -- rapahelz@x*
+> *"An intellectual is someone whose mind watches itself."  -- Albert Camus*

++ orangebook_@x -- You are not anxious because you have too much to do, you are anxious because you are not doing what you know you should be doing.

 - You know a nigga depressed once he starts going on walks.
 - The more alone a man is, the more likely he is to get into "depression".
 Live alone, eat alone, work alone, never go out = depression.
 Spend more time with people, go out in nature, lift weights, and eat good food - no depression.
 - Turns out I wasn’t depressed, I just needed a job that fulfills me, a «date to marry» relationship, a consistent physical activity and high protein whole foods nutrition.
 - It took me 13 years to realize that the only cure to depression is just leaving the house at every single possible opportunity no matter how badly you don’t want to.
 - the only thing complaining does is convince other people that you are not in control.
-- cages aren't made of iron, they're made of thoughts.
+- cages aren’t made of iron, they’re made of thoughts.
-- we don't have anxiety for things we think we can handle!
+- we don’t have anxiety for things we think we can handle!
 - Most people are not extremes and most people are in the middle.
 Most things are not binary.
 Introvert is not shyness.
 Imagine a introvertness scale from 1 to 7.
 It’s hard to pass from a 2 to 7 but you can pass from 2 to a 3 or 4.
 - the heaviest burdens that we carry are the thoughts in our heads.
 - what is poison? anything beyond what we need is poison. it can be power, laziness, food, ego, ambition, vanity, fear, anger, or whatever.
-- you can't heal if you keep pretending you're not hurt.
+- you can’t heal if you keep pretending you’re not hurt.
 -->

 > *"If you are depressed you are living in the past.